teamroboboogie/x-optimizely-cli/README.md

 <br>

 #### Push experiment to Optimizely X
 Creates or udates an experiment and all variation to your Optimizely X project.
 On create, it will assign a default metric "Overall Revenue", because it is required by the API to have a metric.
+With the `-m` option you can push metrics with experiments.
+This is really helpful for adding groups of metrics at once, like checkout funnel metrics.
 ```
 xoptcli push-experiment <path>
 ```